w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

 See [set of documents](#set-of-documents) and [set of software programs](#set-of-software-programs) in the Key Terms section of the Introduction to determine when a group of documents or software programs is considered a set for this success criterion.
-(Sets of software that meet this definition appear to be extremely rare.)</div>
+(Sets of software that meet this definition appear to be extremely rare.)
+Those implementing this document (WCAG2ICT) will need to consider if this success criterion is appropriate to apply to non-web documents and software.
+See the [Interpretation of Web Terminology in a Non-web Context](#interpretation-of-web-terminology-in-a-non-web-context).</div>
 <div class="note">

 Although not required by this success criterion, ensuring that navigation elements have consistent order when repeated _within_ non-web documents or software programs directly addresses user needs identified in the Intent section for this success criterion, and is generally considered best practice.</div>